learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 ### Defining our Error Class

-Let's revisit the example of our Person class and it's `get_married` method.
+Let's revisit the example of our Person class and its `get_married` method.
 In `custom_errors.rb`, we have the following code:

 ```ruby
 class Person